manuj-mishra/manuj-mishra.github.io/content/blog/dagster.md

 ### 1. Changing input data

 To get the right input data, dagster implements schedules and sensors.
 Schedules trigger pipeline runs at specific intervals.
 For example, we may want to process data about all trades made on a financial instrument at the end of each working day.
 Sensors trigger runs based on changes in external state.
-For example we may want to process data every time a user registers on our website.
+For example, we may want to process data every time a user registers on our website.
 Sensors also have a cursor property to cache data about the last piece of processed data.
-This allows them to trigger runs based on any **new** data in a persistant store by only processing data uploaded after the time stored in the cursor.
+This allows them to trigger runs based on any **new** data in a persistent store by only processing data uploaded after the time stored in the cursor.

 By extending Dagster types, we can do data validation in the channels between ops.
 For example, if we are passing data around in Pandas dataframes, we can make use of the [dagster-pandas](https://docs.dagster.io/integrations/pandas) library.
 Dagster has many such [integrations](https://docs.dagster.io/integrations).